Syfert Injury Law Firm

 790.052 Carrying concealed firearms; off-duty law enforcement officers.

-(1)(a) All persons holding active certifications from the Criminal Justice Standards and Training Commission as law enforcement officers or correctional officers as defined in s.
-943.10(1), (2), (6), (7), (8), or (9) shall have the right to carry, on or about their persons, concealed firearms, during off-duty hours, at the discretion of their superior officers, and may perform those law enforcement functions that they normally perform during duty hours, utilizing their weapons in a manner which is reasonably expected of on-duty officers in similar situations.
+(1)(a) All persons holding active certifications from the Criminal Justice Standards and Training Commission as law enforcement officers, correctional officers, or correctional probation officers as defined in s.
+943.10(1), (2), (3), (6), (7), (8), or (9) shall have the right to carry, on or about their persons, concealed firearms, during off-duty hours, at the discretion of their superior officers, and may perform those law enforcement functions that they normally perform during duty hours, utilizing their weapons in a manner which is reasonably expected of on-duty officers in similar situations.

-(c) All persons who held an active certification from the Criminal Justice Standards and Training Commission as a law enforcement officer or correctional officer as defined in s.
-943.10(1), (2), (6), (7), (8), or (9), while working for an employing agency, as defined in s.
+(c) All persons who held an active certification from the Criminal Justice Standards and Training Commission as a law enforcement officer, correctional officer, or correctional probation officer as defined in s.
+943.10(1), (2), (3), (6), (7), (8), or (9), while working for an employing agency, as defined in s.
 943.10(4), but have separated from service under the conditions set forth in 18 U.S.C. s.
 926C(c), meet the definition of “qualified retired law enforcement officer.”

-(2) The superior officer of any police department or sheriff’s office or the Florida Highway Patrol, if he or she elects to direct the officers under his or her supervision to carry concealed firearms while off duty, shall file a statement with the governing body of such department of his or her instructions and requirements relating to the carrying of said firearms.
+(2) The superior officer of any police department, any sheriff’s office, the Florida Highway Patrol, or the Department of Corrections, if he or she elects to direct the officers under his or her supervision to carry concealed firearms while off duty, shall file a statement with the governing body of such department of his or her instructions and requirements relating to the carrying of said firearms.

 F.S.
 790.052 on Google Scholar